 I have known from a very early age that I was here to work with people therapeutically to resolve trauma.
-To that end I studied Psychology at undergraduate level at Temple University in Philadelphia (USA), and later began my training in Existential Psychotherapy at Psykoterapeutisk Institut in Denmark.
+To that end, I studied Psychology at the undergraduate level at Temple University in Philadelphia (USA) and later began my training in Existential Psychotherapy at Psykoterapeutisk Institut in Denmark.
 I have since obtained a Certificate in Psychotherapy and Counselling from Regents University London, and a Postgraduate Diploma in Integrative Psychotherapy and Counselling from the same university.
 I am currently a member of the British Association for Counselling and Psychotherapy (BACP).

 Although psychotherapy helped me to develop my practice in important ways, it turned out to be only part of what I needed to take on my task.
 And so, I went on to do some Coaching training and to study and explore spirituality as well, in order to further develop my natural gifts.
 As a result, I use a blend of all these skills acquired and deepened in different ways in my work with women.

 My professional roots are in the women’s movement, working as a counsellor for women survivors of domestic violence and sexual abuse.
 I worked for a community organisation called Women Organized Against Rape, Philadelphia’s official Rape Crisis Centre, doing crisis counselling for rape survivors on a help line and hospital emergency room (A&E).
 I also worked for the Bilingual Domestic Violence Project, in another Philadelphia organisation, providing domestic violence counselling on an individual and group basis for women experiencing or recovering from domestic violence.

 In other capacities which involved using my organising and facilitating skills, I worked for the Angolan network of women’s organisations, Rede Mulher, a refuge for women fleeing domestic violence situations in Denmark, and an HIV testing and counselling point for minorities in Denmark.